rigunkes/obsidian-quartz-page/content/index.md

 Hours: 51/165

-Here is a link to my [GitHub](https://github.com/rigunkes) Check out Vivian's guide on how to build your own journal just like this: [ GitHub Journal with Obsidian](https://itsvivianmill.github.io/journal/Instructions/GitHub-Journal-with-Obsidian)
+Here is a link to my [GitHub](https://github.com/rigunkes)

+Check out Vivian's guide on how to build your own journal: [GitHub Journal with Obsidian](https://itsvivianmill.github.io/journal/Instructions/GitHub-Journal-with-Obsidian)
 ## About My Journal

 Hi! my name is Ricky and I am using this journal to blog my journey while Interning at Cascade STEAM, a local non-profit focusing on building community projects and mentorship.